NSYSU-Xiang/Acquire-Valued-Shoppers-Challenge/README.md

 * X78 : the total amount a customer has bought the product that its **dept of the category** is on offer in last 30 days before the offer date.
 * X79 : the total quantity a customer has bought the product that its **dept of the category** is on offer in last 30 days before the offer date.
 * X80 : how many visits in last 30 days before the offer date.
+* X81 : The interval between a customer's first transaction and the offer date.
+* X82 : The interval between a customer's last transaction and the offer date.
 #### Source: [Acquire Valued Shoppers Challenge](https://www.kaggle.com/c/acquire-valued-shoppers-challenge)